Beabrn/odin-recipes/README.md

 # odin-recipes
-A short exercise to bring together your knowledge of HTML(lists, paragraphs, simple formatting, links, images).
+A short exercise to bring together your knowledge of HTML(lists, paragraphs, headings, links, images).